mimeia-ai/mimeiapify/README.md

-"""
 # SNCL - Sasha Nicolai's Library (Version 1.0.2, 2025-01-20)

 SNCL is a Python library designed to host several API integrations and utility functions.
-Currently, it provides support for Airtable API interactions, with plans to expand to other APIs in the future.
+Currently, it provides support for Airtable API interactions and Wompi payment platform integrations, with plans to expand to other APIs in the future.

 ---